Mohamed3ashour/Osaka-Portfolio-/README.md

 # Osaka-Portfolio-
-this website portfolio utilizes HTML, CSS, Bootstrap, JavaScript, and jQuery to create a visually appealing and user-friendly interface
+this website portfolio utilizes HTML, CSS, Bootstrap, JavaScript, and jQuery to create a visually appealing and user-friendly interface.
+It incorporates responsive design principles to ensure optimal viewing experience on various devices, such as desktops, tablets, and mobile phones.
+The combination of these technologies enables the portfolio owner to showcase their work, expertise, and services effectively while engaging with potential clients or collaborators.